We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 According to Ruiz, “Those needing a high level of care, have difficulty connecting through a virtual format, or rely comprehensively on body language to help them feel safe may fair better receiving services in the presence of their therapist.”

 Make sure you feel comfortable disclosing information to your therapist and feel free to switch to a new one if your current therapist isn’t the right fit.
 That said, remember that results are not immediate and it may be best to give the treatment a few weeks before you decide if it is working.
-Talk to your therapist about adjusting your treatment plan as needed.
+You can talk with your therapist about adjusting your treatment plan as needed.

 In addition to knowing the type of help you’d like from a therapist, be sure to keep these important tips in mind when searching online resources:

-- Forums and groups: If you’re interested in connecting with individuals who are going through similar experiences, check the online resource for forums, apps, or group chats where you can read about and share your own story.
+• Forums and groups: If you’re interested in connecting with individuals who are going through similar experiences, you might want to check the online resource for forums, apps, or group chats where you can read about and share your own story.
 Keep in mind, however, that anyone can reply and may not be a certified professional.
 It could be helpful to discuss with a licensed professional before venturing out into forums.

-- Price: Check various websites and what type of services they offer for the price.
-Make sure you have a set budget aside, and don’t be afraid to ask for any hidden costs.
-You can also check their websites for information on insurance coverage.
+• Price: Check various websites and what type of services they offer for the price.
+Make sure you have a set budget aside, and you can feel empowered to ask about any hidden costs.
+You can also check their websites for information on insurance coverage, financial aid, and free online resources.

 While it’s normal to experience various moods and emotions due to different situations and circumstances, major or clinical depression occurs when you frequently feel sad, hopeless, or helpless for no apparent reason.
 You may experience low moods and lose interest in activities you used to enjoy.